Transformers: Dreamwave Productions (2001–2005)

 Three Transformers: The War Within limited series were also published.
 These are set at the beginning of the Great War, and identify Prime as once being a clerk named Optronix.
 Beast Wars was also retroactively stated as the future of this continuity, with the profile series More than Meets the Eye showing the Predacon Megatron looking at historical files detailing Dreamwave's characters and taking his name from the original Megatron.
 In 2004, this real life universe also inspired three novels and a Dorling Kindersley guide, which focused on Dreamwave as the "true" continuity when discussing in-universe elements of the characters.
-In a new twist, Primus and Unicron are siblings, formerly a being known as The One.
-Transformers: Micromasters, set after the Ark's disappearance, was also published.
+In a new twist, Primus and Unicron are siblings, formerly a being known as the One.
+Transformers: Micromasters, set after the Arks disappearance, was also published.
 The real life universe was disrupted when Dreamwave went bankrupt in 2005.
-This left the Generation One story hanging and the third volume of The War Within half finished.
+This left the Generation 1 story hanging and the third volume of The War Within half finished.
 Plans for a comic book set between Beast Wars and Beast Machines were also left unrealized.

 G.I.
 Joe crossovers (2003–present)

 Throughout the years, the G1 characters have also starred in crossovers with fellow Hasbro property G.I.
 Joe, but whereas those crossovers published by Marvel were in continuity with their larger storyline, those released by Dreamwave and G.I.
 Joe publisher Devil's Due Publishing occupy their own separate real life universes.
-In Devil's Due, the terrorist organization Cobra is responsible for finding and reactivating the Transformers.
+In Devil's Due, the terrorist organization COBRA Command is responsible for finding and reactivating the Transformers.
 Dreamwave's version reimagines the familiar G1 and G.I.
 Joe characters in a World War II setting, and a second limited series was released set in the present day, though Dreamwave's bankruptcy meant it was cancelled after a single issue.
 Devil's Due had Cobra re-engineer the Transformers to turn into familiar Cobra vehicles, and released further mini-series that sent the characters travelling through time, battling Serpentor and being faced with the combined menace of Cobra-La and Unicron.
 During this time, Cobra teams up with the Decepticons.
 IDW Publishing has expressed interest in their own crossover.